On De Giorgi's Conjecture of Nonlocal approximations for free-discontinuity problems: The symmetric gradient case

 \section{Introduction}

 Free-discontinuity problems and their approximation by means of Sobolev formulations, discrete descriptions, or nonlocal functionals are a thriving research area owing to their broad scope of applications, ranging from image reconstruction, to the modeling of failure phenomena in continuum mechanics.
-A milestone in this direction was a conjecture formulated by E. De Giorgi, and dealing with the approximation via Gamma-convergence of the Mumford-Shah functional by a sequence of nonlocal counterparts.
-Starting from the seminal proof of this result by M. Gobbino in \cite{Gobbino}, such analysis has paved the way for further generalizations in \cite{Cortesani, Gobbino-Mora}, eventually leading from \cite{Trillos-Slepcev} to variational studies on point clouds (see, e.g.,~\cite{Braides-Caroccia, Caroccia, MR4069821}), as well as to machine-learning applications \cite{Bungert-Stinson}.
+A milestone in this direction was a conjecture formulated by E. De Giorgi and proven by M. Gobbino \cite{Gobbino}, dealing with the approximation via $\Gamma$-convergence of the Mumford-Shah functional by a sequence of nonlocal counterparts.
+Such analysis has then paved the way for further generalizations in \cite{Cortesani, Gobbino-Mora}.
 All the aforementioned contributions deal with free-discontinuity problems involving the full distributional gradient of the admissible maps.
-A question that, to the authors' knowledge, was so far left open, was whether similar nonlocal approximation techniques would also prove successful for the study of free-boundary problems involving more general differential operators.
+A question that, to the authors' knowledge, was so far left open, was whether similar nonlocal approximation techniques would also prove successful for the study of free-boundary problems involving more general differential operators. \BBB

-In this paper we show that an analogue approximation result to that conjectured by E. De Giorgi and proved by M. Gobbino holds in the case of free-boundary problems defined in terms of the symmetric gradient of the admissible deformations.
-To be precise, we introduce a new class of \emph{continuous finite-difference approximations} of linearized Griffith functionals, and we rigorously derive their $\Gamma$-convergence as well as the compactness of their minimizing sequences.